supa2/Automaton/The-button-machine.md

       .onPress( button_change );
 }
 ```
-The v argument contains 0 if the event is a button release and 1 if the event is a button press.
+The v argument 1 if the event is a button press.
 When in *longpress mode* the v argument may contain other values.

 Alternatively pass an idx parameter to the callback to reuse a single callback for multiple Atm_button objects.
 Default value for idx is 0.